akka/akka/akka-docs/cluster/cluster.rst

 1. Gossip to random live node (if any)

-2. Gossip to random unreachable node with certain probability depending on the number of unreachable and live nodes

-3. If the node gossiped to at (1) was not a ``deputy`` node, or the number of live nodes is less than number of ``deputy`` nodes, gossip to random ``deputy`` node with certain probability depending on number of unreachable, ``deputy``, and live nodes.
+2. If the node gossiped to at (1) was not a ``deputy`` node, or the number of live nodes is less than number of ``deputy`` nodes, gossip to random ``deputy`` node with certain probability depending on number of unreachable, ``deputy``, and live nodes.

-4. Gossip to random node with newer or older state information, based on the current gossip overview, with some probability (?)
+3. Gossip to random node with newer or older state information, based on the current gossip overview, with some probability (?)

 The gossiper only sends the gossip overview to the chosen node.
 The recipient of